Buy an HD download of the 58-minute documentary to screen at your college, club or community, or rent to stream to your personal device.

-A feature film about the phenomenon of volunteering abroad.
+A story about the merits and pitfalls of volunteering abroad.

-College students from Boston embark on a do-good trip to the slums of Lima, Peru in this story about the phenomenon of volunteer vacations, which have fast become a controversial hallmark for today’s socially conscious generation.
-In their attempts to teach English and rehab disabled children, the students must confront the reality of their work and whether or not it’s creating positive change.
-Both observation and reflection, H.O.P.E.
-Was Here asks whether trying to aid disadvantaged people around the world is about helping others or helping ourselves.
+Affluent, Boston-based college students embark on a weeklong goodwill trip to the slums of Lima, Peru in this story about the phenomenon of volunteer vacations—also known as "voluntourism" or service trips—which have fast become both a hallmark of global citizenry and a point of controversy for socially conscious millenials.
+In their attempts to teach English and work with developmentally disabled children, the students must confront the reality of their work and whether or not it’s creating positive change.
+A fresh take on a classic moral dilemma, H.O.P.E.
+Was Here deals with the intersection of privilege and poverty by asking what it really means to help people.

 Become a Supporter